hyperter96/gitlab-operator/doc/troubleshooting.md

 ### Ingress does not show external IP

-In an OpenShift environment the NGINX ingress may receive the hostname of the GitLab instance instead of the external IP address.
+In an OpenShift environment the NGINX Ingress may receive the hostname of the GitLab instance instead of the external IP address.
 This can be seen in the output of `kubectl get ingress -n <namespace>` in the `ADDRESS` column.

-This is caused by the OpenShift Router controller updating the Ingress resource instead of ignoring it because it is a different ingress class.
+This is caused by the OpenShift Router controller updating the Ingress resource instead of ignoring it because it is a different Ingress class.
 The following command will instruct the OpenShift Router controller to ignore Ingresses other than the standard Ingresses deployed in OpenShift: